Akirazian/sign-up-form/README.md

 # sign-up-form
-A responsive full page sign-up form with HTML5 Form Validation.
+A mock-up of a full page sign-up form with HTML5 Form Validation.